Board of Revision

 To contest your 2023 Real Property Valuation or your 2024 Manufactured Home Valuation you must file a complaint form between January 1 and March 31, 2024 at:

 County Annex Building, 3rd Floor

-The “mailbox rule” is in effect pursuant to ORC 5715.19.
-If the complaint is filed by mail or certified mail, the date of the United States postmark placed on the envelope or sender’s receipt by the postal service shall be treated as the date of filing.
+The "mailbox rule" is in effect pursuant to Ohio Revised Code (ORC) 5715.19.
+If the complaint is filed by mail or certified mail, the date of the United States postmark placed on the envelope or sender's receipt by the postal service shall be treated as the date of filing.
 A private meter postmark on an envelope is not a valid postmark for purposes of establishing the filing date.

-Complaint forms and instruction sheets can be obtained by clicking on the appropriate link directly below, by visiting the Auditor’s Office, or by calling (937)-498-7294.
+Complaint forms, instruction sheets and samples can be obtained by clicking on the appropriate following links, by visiting the Auditor's Office, or by calling 937-498-7294.